joewiththeflow/testcapstone/README.md

 ### Postman Test Suite
 - Two postman collections have been included as part of this project

-- udacity-capstone-final: this will run the Role based access tests against the local deployment of the capstone project.
+- `udacity-capstone-final`: this will run the Role based access tests against the local deployment of the capstone project.

-- udacity-capstone-heroku: this will run the Role based access tests against the Heroku hosted deployment of the app.
+- `udacity-capstone-heroku`: this will run the Role based access tests against the Heroku hosted deployment of the app.

 - Both collections have the necessary JWT tokens included for the particular roles.